signalapp/ContactDiscoveryService/README.md

 The `all` target will probably fail to reproduce the same binary as above, but doesn't require Docker or Debian Linux.

-If SGX_SDK_DIR, or SGX_INCLUDEDIR and SGX_LIBDIR, are not specified, the Intel SGX SDK v1.9 will be cloned from github and any required libraries will be built.
+If `SGX_SDK_DIR`, or `SGX_INCLUDEDIR` and `SGX_LIBDIR`, are not specified, the Intel SGX SDK will be cloned from github and any required libraries will be built.
 The SDK build prerequisites should be present in this case.

 The `install` target copies the enclave and jni libraries to service/src/resources/, which should potentially be checked in to be used with the service.

-NB: the installed enclave will be signed with SGX_FLAGS_DEBUG enabled by an automatically generated signing key.
+NB: the installed enclave will be signed with `SGX_FLAGS_DEBUG` enabled by an automatically generated signing key.
 Due to Intel SGX licensing requirements, a debug enclave can currently only be run with the SGX debug flag enabled, allowing inspection of its encrypted memory, and invalidating its security properties.
 To use an enclave in